thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+10/5/20 Version 30 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
+Dailies have been added for 10/3, 10/2, and 10/1.

 10/01/20 Daily data (under the /dailies/ folder) has been added for 9/30 and 9/29, note that some tweets will bleed into the following day due to different timezones captured.

 9/29/20 Daily data (under the /dailies/ folder) has been added for 9/28 and 9/27, note that some tweets will bleed into the following day due to different timezones captured.